These photos are meant to be educational in nature and are not a guarantee of treatment results.

 New crowns were done on these two central incisors to correct open margins and to improve shade match to the other natural teeth.

 Crowns were required to restore these severely worn upper front teeth.
-This case is in progress and we will post photos of end result when treatment is completed.

 Example of single ceramic crown on a molar.